nextbreakpoint/converted-libraries/README.md

-# NextBreakpoint Libraries
+# NextBreakpoint Converted Libraries

 NextBreakpoint Converted Libraries is a collection of Java modules created converting libraries which are not yet distributed as modules.

-The conversion is a temporary workaround until the authors of the libraries release a new version which is a Java module.
+Please note the conversion is a temporary workaround until the authors of the libraries release a new version which is a Java module.

 ## License